plasmicapp/plasmic/README.md

 Main use cases:

-- Applications: for developers and technical users to quickly build internal tools, client portals, and business applications
 - Content management: let marketing drag/drop your React components to build landing pages in your Next.js website, with design guardrails

+- Applications: let developers and technical users quickly build internal tools, client portals, and business software

-- Website builder and design tool that doesn’t limit you to the built-in ecommerce platform, CMS, hosting, or database
+- Website builder and design tool that doesn’t limit you to some built-in ecommerce platform, CMS, or hosting

 Plasmic is powerful, with a deep feature set that scales to complex projects.
 And with codebase integration, it removes the ceiling typically associated with low-code tools.